Rackhamn/iot_arch_project1/README.md

 In short, we stated the goal as the following:
 * ```Designing a system assisting housekeeping and supervisors with post-checkout control for short-term apartment rentals.```

+Each contributor had their own directory for pushing their specific codes and tests.
+That directory is ```/RnD/$username```
+The plan was that the final build would be combined and placed into ```/src/```, altough, that did not end up happening.

 ### Basic Architecture Idea:
 A main server with a database + user website.
 A Mesh network of pico connected active RFID tags.
 It should configure itself and choose one as Master (that interacts with the server and runs commands)
 A set of passive RFID tags read by the mesh network.
 A Reader/Writer pair for RFID tags.

 ### Pictures of the final design and solution:
 * put pictures here